tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Family honor is everything.

 >_Note:_ I once knew this barbarian.
 Eight feet tall he was, and nearly as broad across the shoulders, eyes like smoldering coals.
 He comes out of the north, as barbarians do, and does all the things you’d expect a barbarian of that sort to do.
 He loots dungeons, slays monsters, sacks cities, seduces princes.
 The Emperor gives him a castle to keep him quiet, and a noble title to go with it.
 So, now that he’s a respectable noble, our barbarian goes and gets himself a suit of magic plate armor, and a magic shield to go with it.
 The shield-maker asks him what the heraldic symbol of his house is, and the barbarian doesn’t know.
 He thinks about it, and picks the most impressive beast he’s ever seen.
 KORU! he says, in this deep booming voice like an earthquake.
 So the shield-maker paints a behemoth on the magic shield.
 Next time a demon shows up, the barbarian girds his loins, and the rest of him too, and rides out to meet it in battle.
 He invokes the power of his shield and calls on his heraldic spirit… You can still see the crater.
 It’s in the shape of a behemoth footprint.
 Squished him and the demon flat as two pancakes.
 That’s why, if they ever make me a baron, I’m going to rule under the sigil of something small and very safe.
 I’m thinking goldfish.
 You? - Stormcrow Jacen, “Merchant”

 ---

+#### Ironhide Shield

+_Recharge 6+:_ It may be nothing more than animal-hide stretched over a crude wooden frame, but the primitive druidic markings daubed onto the face of this shield make it indestructible.
+When an enemy attack you in melee combat, use the shield to inflict damage equal to the natural attack roll on the attacker as their blow smashes into the surprisingly immovable surface of the unyielding shield.

+**Quirk:** Loves to provoke a fight.

+---